Davang/esp-davang/README.md

 # esp-davang

 Custom classes to wrap around esp-idf.
 The main idea is not make it faster neither lighter but try to use `c++` features to ease future implementations.
 For example compile checking validity of peripherals configurations.
-Improve memory safety like using `std::string` instead of `char*`.
+Avoid using raw pointers and use the Standard Template Library and custom classes as parameters.

 As with esp-idf an export script is given to ease its use.
 It exports two variables, `DAVANG_ESP` and `DAVANG_COMPONENT_DIRS`.

 * `DAVANG_ESP` : the path to the esp-davang directory base of the repository.
 * `DAVANG_COMPONENT_DIRS` : the path to the components directory base of the.

+It also add the tools directory to you path so you may run any tool within it.

 I know writting a warp over an already HAL/BSP libary makes no sense, as for that reason you may use the existing one already.
 My classes remove some funciontality, will ad some overhead to the code, and not be as tested as esp-idf.